2022 Pacific hurricane season: Seasonal summary

 The season began with the formation and development of Hurricane Agatha on May 28, which rapidly intensified to a high-end Category 2 hurricane before making landfall along the coast of southwestern Mexico two days later.
 This marked the strongest Pacific hurricane to make landfall during the month of May since records began in 1949.
 Activity continued into June with the formation of Hurricane Blas, which caused four deaths while offshore of southwestern Mexico, and Tropical Storm Celia, which meandered across the basin for twelve days in late June.
 Four days after Celia dissipated, Tropical Storm Bonnie became the first to survive the crossover from the Atlantic to the Pacific since Hurricane Otto in 2016.
 It also became the season's first major hurricane.
 The same day Bonnie dissipated, the depression that would become Hurricane Darby formed.
 The storm rapidly intensified into the strongest storm of the season late on July 11, attaining sustained winds of 120 kn while moving out to sea.
 Several days later, Hurricane Estelle formed and paralleled the coast of Mexico.
 After a brief period without any active tropical cyclones, Hurricane Frank and Tropical Storm Georgette formed later in the month.
 They were followed by two systems during the first half of August, Hurricane Howard and Tropical Storm Ivette.

-Six systems developed during September, the peak of the season.
+September was the peak month for tropical cyclogenesis in 2022, with six systems developing.
 Tropical Storm Javier and then Hurricane Kay both formed off the coast of southwestern Mexico during the first week of the month and paralleled the coast offshore.
 Kay, the longer-lived and stronger of the two, became the first tropical cyclone to extend its effects northward into Southern California since Nora in 1997.
-This pace of storm development continued with the mid-month formations of tropical storms Lester and Madeline, which caused flooding and a combined 4 fatalities in Mexico, after Lester made landfall there and Madeline passed closely offshore.
+This pace of storm development continued with the mid-month formations of tropical storms Lester and Madeline, which caused flooding and a combined 8 fatalities in Mexico, after Lester made landfall there and Madeline passed closely offshore.
 Madeline's dissipation was closely followed by the formation of Tropical Storm Newton and then Hurricane Orlene to close out the month.
 A Category 4 hurricane, Orlene became the most intense storm of the season, attaining a minimum pressure of 949 mbar, before ultimately making landfall in southern Sinaloa at Category 1 strength.